jhpyle/docassemble/_docs/markup.md

 ---
 {% endhighlight %}

+This works within PDF and RTF documents as well as within questions.

 # Inserting audio and video

-In addition to using the `audio` and `video` [modifiers], you can insert audio and video into your [Mako] text.
+In addition to using the `audio` and `video` [modifiers], you can insert audio and video into your [Mako] text in questions.

 {% highlight yaml %}
 ---